AlaSQL/ala-wiki/User-Defined-Functions.md

 ```
 See the working example [in jsFiddle](http://jsfiddle.net/agershun/1nccgs6n/3/)

-Functions can be set via a SQL statement with the following syntax:
+From 3.8 functions can be set via a SQL statement with the following syntax:

 ```sql
 CREATE FUNCTION cubic AS ``function(x) { return x*x*x; }``;